fschutt/tesseract-static-rs/README.md

 # tesseract-static

-Rust crate to automatically link and build tesseract and leptonica statically into a Rust program.
-Depends on `tesseract-static-build`, which has the needed build script to build tesseract / leptonica.
+Rust crate to automatically link and build tesseract and leptonica into a Rust program.

+The crate includes the leptonica.dll / tesseract.dll at compile time, so these binaries will be automatically shipped with a build.

+To rebuild tesseract / leptonica from source, `cd rebuild-tesseract && cargo run --release` then copy the output from `/target/release/leptonica.dll` and `/target/release/tesseract.dll`.

 ## Usage